MicrosoftDocs/customer-voice/fp-docs/send-survey-email.md

     TTL:                          3600
     ```

+9. Contact Microsoft support and provide the following information:

+    - A list of email addresses you want to create, such as support@cohovineyard.com and noreply@cohowinery.com.
+    - A list of users who will be sending the survey invitations using the custom email.

-3. Contact Microsoft support to verify the records and create the DKIM keys for signing the emails.
-You must provide a list of email addresses you want to create, such as support@contoso.com and noreply@contoso.com.
-You must also provide a list of users who will be sending the survey invitations using the custom email.
+    Based on the information provided, Microsoft support will then verify the records and create the DKIM keys for signing the emails.
+You will get a confirmation from Microsoft support that the record verification is complete.

-4. After the Microsoft support team confirms that the record verification is complete, sign in to Forms Pro and open the **Settings** pane.
+10. Sign in to Forms Pro and open the **Settings** pane.
 Select the custom email address that should be used for sending email.

     > [!div class=mx-imgBorder]
     > ![Custom email setting](media/custom-email-setting.png "Custom email setting")

-    When the custom email is selected, you can use it while sending the survey invitation.
+11. Send the survey invitation using the custom email.

     > [!div class=mx-imgBorder]
     > ![Custom From email](media/custom-from-email.png "Custom From email")